viniciusvdias/pdm/finalproject/20251/G6/README.md

 ![archtecture proposal diagram](./misc/archtecture_proposal.png)

 - Basically our project starts to read the whole dataset (all downloaded files at data/ directory) into a spark dataframe.
-- After, we delete some rows containing data with suspicious data, as for exemple:
+- After, we delete some rows containing data with suspicious data, as for example:

   - Trip duration too large or too small
   - total amount (total trip cost) lesser or equal to 0